TongKW/sing-k-app/README.md

 You can also join a room by pressing "join room" with a valid room ID from another user.

-Straming room is for user to share/enjoy the singing of other unknown users.
+- Straming room is for user to share/enjoy the singing of other unknown users.

-Private room is for user to sing and chat privately with friends
+- Private room is for user to sing and chat privately with friends

-Other than that, username and avatar can be set under "User Profile"
+Other than that, username and avatar can be set under "User Profile".
 Password can be changed under "Change Password"

 ## For Developer